-In November, in conjunction with The Pensions Regulator, we held a Pensions TechSprint in Edinburgh.
+In November 2018, alongside The Pensions Regulator, we held a Pensions TechSprint in Edinburgh.
+Find out more about the event.

 Eight teams competed for four prizes: